Last updated: May 5, 2026

 Seniors with disabilities

-Use accessibility and representation tools early.
-If a senior cannot manage the case alone, use the official Form H1003 authorized representative form.
-If you need accessibility help with Texas HHS information or systems, the HHSC Accessibility Center lists contact options, and Texas HHS notices also say people with hearing or speech disabilities can use 7-1-1 or any relay service.
-For independent living support, Texas also keeps a Centers for Independent Living directory.
+Use access and representation tools early.
+If a senior cannot manage the case alone, use the official authorized representative form.
+If you need help with Texas HHS information or systems, the HHSC Accessibility Center lists contact options.
+Texas HHS notices also say people with hearing or speech disabilities can use 7-1-1 or another relay service.
+For independent living support, Texas keeps a CIL directory for Centers for Independent Living.

 Rural seniors with limited access